NHSDigital/rap-community-of-practice/rollout-approach/typical-engagement-flow.md

 ## Setting the foundation
 - Identify a publication/product that needs taking through RAP process
 - Identify people in the publication team who will learn RAP process (PO and min 2 analysts)
-- Identify people in the RAP team to support the publication team through RAP transition
+- Identify people in the RAP team, or those familiar with RAP practices, to support the publication team through RAP transition
 - Set up a Jira board for tracking work and confluence space for documenting learning, agreed decisions
 - Teams meet and ice breaker session to get to know each other.
 Set out the plan for the engagement, review roles and responsibilities, lessons learned from previous projects, etc.